 It is believed that fasting triggers autophagy allowing our body to cleanse regularly.
 But how to incorporate autophagy in your daily routine to experience its physical and mental benefits?

-Let us discuss more about autophagy and how to adapt to a lifestyle that will help your body cleanse itself.
+Let us discuss more autophagy during fasting and how to adapt to a lifestyle that will help your body cleanse itself.
 Also, how autophagy can keep all your organs efficient and highly functional.

 What is Autophagy?